 Service Animal Policy

-This is a partial summary of the full policy which can be accessed on our home page.
+This is a partial summary of the full Service/Emotional Support Animal Policy from Residence Life.

 Students with disabilities can be accompanied by a service dog on campus where members of the public or participants in services, programs, or activities are allowed to go.
 By law, a service animal means any dog that is individually trained to do work or perform tasks for the benefit of someone with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals.
 In some cases, the university may permit miniature horses on campus on a case-by-case basis, consistent with applicable law.